 BasicsParameters implements a scanner for analyzing parameters usually passed to programs via a command line.
 The parameter string ist passed to the module by calling ScanParameterString.
 Subsequently names and values of the parameters will be available by calling the according procedures.

-You certainly have the same questions during working with a new subsystem: "Which modules must I compile?" and "Which other subsystems I need for using this subsystem?"
+With a new subsystem you may have the following questions: "Which modules must I compile?" and "Which other subsystems I need for using this new subsystem?"
 Now you get the answer very easily.
-You can create compile list and import list with the subsystem Bbt.
-It is a very useful tool.
+You can create compile list and import list with the compiler helper tools.
 Looking thru the import list you can checking your system of consistency and found missing or misspelling modules even the source is not available.

 Bbt doesn't use any other CPC services.